 - Apply for a City of Bowie Administrative Review Board (ARB) hearing within 15 days if you believe the infraction was issued in error.
 You must state the reason on the ARB application.

 If you take no action, the municipal infraction will be:

 - Forwarded to the District Court for trial, and

 - The City may request to double the fines, and

-- The City may seek an abatement order which permits the City to enter onto the property to make the necessary repairs, Any costs are to be paid by the property owner in the form a lien on the property.
+- The City may seek an abatement order which permits the City to enter onto the property to make the necessary repairs.
+Any costs are to be paid by the property owner in the form of a lien on the property.

-Payment of the fine does not excuse the defendant of the responsibility to correct the violation.
-The City of Bowie may seek the abatement order at court even if the fine is paid.
+Paying the fine doesn't excuse the responsibility to fix the violation.
+The City can still seek an abatement order in court even if the fine is paid.